 When someone you love is diagnosed with Alzheimer’s disease or another form of progressive dementia, daily life can appear like a puzzle to be figured out.
-Since there are varied stages of the disease, it’s common to come up with an assortment of activities that are soothing and enjoyable for the older adult in one stage, which can abruptly become less effective and even frustrating for the senior.
+Since there are varying stages of the disease, it’s common to come up with an assortment of activities that are soothing and enjoyable for the older adult in one stage, which can abruptly become less effective and even frustrating for the senior.
+It is important to understand how to deal with dementia agitation.

 - First and foremost, keep in mind that activities “with no right or wrong” are often most rewarding.
 This can consist of anything that brings pleasure simply through engaging in the activity, without a planned finished outcome or result.